dannberg/kindle-clippings-to-obsidian/README.md

 3. You'll now want to run the Python script, using your `My Clippings.txt` file as the input.
 Navigate to the directory where `extract-kindle-clippings.py` lives, and run the following commands in your Terminal.

+# Note: This works only on linux, Use Wsl maybe.
+Also take care from the random libraries python

 First, make the script executable:

 `chmod +x extract-kindle-clippings.py`